GaoRy-127/NGE/README.md

 ## Discription
  * First
    > Get Matrix A and b.
+That's what I do.
    ```
         coe = readmatrix('A.xlsx');
         con = readmatrix('b.xlsx');